- Installing and updating

 - Configuring team settings

 - Logging in to an SSO team

 You can design your API directly in Postman using the API Builder.
-By defining your schema in APIs on the left of the Postman app, your specification can act as the single source of truth for your API project.
+By defining your schema in APIs on the left of Postman, your specification can act as the single source of truth for your API project.
 The API Builder supports API-first development by allowing you to generate collections from your schema and build your development and testing from there.

 You can connect various components of your API development and testing process to your schema, such as collections, documentation, tests, mocks, and monitors.
 You can also version your APIs in Postman and connect elements to specific versions.

 - Creating an API

 - Testing an API

 The number of APIs you can create is dependent on your Postman plan.